-5.12.7.1 Identification of Significant Derogatory Credit Events in the Credit Report section of the credit report and all tradelines, including mortgage accounts (first liens, second liens, home improvement loans, HELOCs, and manufactured home loans), to identify previous foreclosures, deeds-in-lieu, preforeclosure sales, charge-offs of mortgage accounts, and bankruptcies.
+5.12.7.1 Identification of Significant Derogatory Credit Events in the Credit Report

+PFIs must review the credit report and the Declarations in the Ioan application to identify instances of significant derogatory credit events.
+PFIs must review the public records section of the credit report and all tradelines, including mortgage accounts (first liens, second liens, home improvement Ioans, HELOCs, and manufactured home Ioans), to identify previous foreclosures, deeds-in-lieu, preforeclosure sales, charge-offs of mortgage accounts, and bankruptcies.
 PFIs must carefully review the current status of each tradeline, manner of payment codes, and remarks to identify these types of significant derogatory credit events.
 Remarks Codes are descriptive text or codes that appear on a tradeline, such as "Foreclosure," "Forfeit deed-in-lieu of foreclosure," and "Settled for less than full balance."